kbatsuren/CogNet/README.md

 ![alt text](http://ukc.disi.unitn.it/wp-content/uploads/2019/07/cognate_morphology.jpg)

 ## How can I explore cognate data?
 Besides downloading the entire CogNet as a structured text file, you can also use the [Linguarena](http://linguarena.eu/) website to display and browse (currently an older version of) cognate data interactively on a world map, as also shown in the figure above.
+The fish example is on this [link](http://linguarena.eu/view/662128424/en#!/)

 ## CogNet Format
 Each line represents one instance of a pair of cognate words.
 Columns are separated by TAB.